saan800/pimedia/docs/03_boot_from_usb_drive.md

 ### Format USB drive (optional)

 You may need to format the USB drive partitions before continuing.
 There are a few things that you should consider before doing so.

 * Which OS do you wish to access the NAS from?
   * Windows: NTSF format will allow you to setup a shared network drive from your laptop, so can easily access files and drag/drop from laptop to NAS
 * Other?

 To merge and format Unallocated partitions

 * Connact USB drive to laptop
 * Open Windows 10 Disk Management and inspect the drive

-<img src="img/03_usb_disk_partitions.PNG" />

 * If your drive is larger than 2Tb and/or you can see multiple partiions:
   * Right click on any allocated partitions and `Delete volume`
-  * Right click on the left `Disk 1 - Basic - Online` area and click `Convert to GTB disk`
+  * Right click on the left `Disk 1 - Basic - Online` area and click `Convert to MTB disk`
-  * You should now see only one `Unallocated` partition
+  * You should now see `Unallocated` partitions of 2GB

+<img src="img/03_usb_disk_partitions.PNG" />

-* Right click on the `Unallocated` partition
+* Right click on the `Unallocated` partition(s)
   * `New simple volume` > `Next`
   * Ensure the `Simple volume size` is set to the maximum
   * Select `Assign the following drive letter`
   * Format with chosen file system (ie `ntfs`) and assign a label if you want
-* Safely eject USB drive from laptop

-More reading
+More info
 * https://openmediavault.readthedocs.io/en/5.x/administration/storage/filesystems.html
 * https://www.raspberrypi.org/documentation/configuration/external-storage.md
 * https://www.windowscentral.com/how-delete-drive-partition-windows-10